 This is one of the thicker softshells in our review, and with the addition of the inner liner, it envelops the wearer in a heavy layer of fabric.
 This does a great job of keeping gusty winds from stealing away your heat, but it makes it hard for the jacket to breathe as effectively as lighter fabrics.
-During aerobic exercise, including hiking uphill at a moderate pace, we found that the Moblis did not dump heat and wick moisture as fast as the award winners, and made us overheat more rapidly than we would hope for.
-This jacket is better suited for colder temps and a more relaxed pace — going on a leisurely fall hike or a wintertime snowshoe would be much more realistic activities to use this jacket on than a steep uphill mountain bike ride.
+During aerobic exercise, including hiking uphill at a moderate pace, the Moblis could not dump heat and wick moisture as fast as models that scored higher in our review, making us overheat more rapidly than desired.
+This jacket is better suited for colder temps and a more relaxed pace — going on a leisurely fall hike or a wintertime snowshoe would be much more realistic activities to use this jacket than on a steep uphill mountain bike ride.

-This is a stretch woven jacket that is tailored to hug the body but is not tight fitting.
-We find it easy to fit warmer base payers underneath without feeling constricted.
-It is a heavyweight jacket, though, and so it does not feel as easy to move in as lighter, more stretchy models.
-This was especially apparent when wearing the hood over a helmet, which is a very tight fit and does not allow for much freedom of movement.
+The Moblis is a stretch woven jacket that is tailored to hug the body but is not tight fitting.
+We find it easy to fit warmer base layers underneath without feeling constricted.
+It is a heavyweight jacket, though, so it does not feel as easy to move in as lighter, more stretchy models.
+This is especially apparent when wearing the hood over a helmet, which is a very tight fit and does not allow for much freedom of movement.

-Weighing 1.6 pounds, the Marmot Moblis is one of the heaviest jackets that we have reviewed.
+Weighing 29 ounces, the Moblis is one of the heaviest jackets that we have reviewed.
 This is a feature-rich jacket, but it is much heavier than some models that have the same features and are virtually waterproof.
-Given that the breathability is wanting and the mobility is average, there is not a lot of attributes other than wind resistance that make the Moblis worth the added weight, but as mentioned above, it is a good all-purpose softshell that works best in the cold months when the added warmth is worth its weight.
+Given that the breathability is wanting and the mobility is average, there is not a lot of attributes other than wind resistance that make the Moblis worth the added weight.
+But, as mentioned above, it is a good all-purpose softshell that works best in the cold months when the added warmth is worth its weight.

-The Marmot Moblis jacket is a reasonable value, with many other top-performing models soaring past the $200 mark.
-Given that you can often find this for much less at popular online retailers, it is a good, quality jacket.
+This jacket is a reasonable value, with many other top-performing models soaring well past it.
+Given that you can often find the Moblis for much less than full retail at popular online retailers, it is a good, quality jacket.

 — Ryan Huetter